Fujifilm X-T5 Review: An Honest Review by a Real User

 However, screen protection concerns me, given I’ve smashed a screen before, and the 3-way tilting screen is constantly exposed.

-To solve this, I bought a screen protector, just like on my mobile phone, which has done a great job protecting the screen.
+To solve this, I bought a screen protector, like the one on my mobile phone, which has done a great job protecting the screen.

 They’ve also rolled back the size and weight from the X-T4, knocking a whopping 50 grams off.
 Ha!